-13.9.2 LIGHTNING PROTECTION RISK ANALYSIS
+14.9.2 LIGHTNING PROTECTION RISK ANALYSIS

 A lightning protection risk analysis should be conducted to assess if the project building/structure will require lightning protection.
 Lightning protection analysis should consider the average flash density at the project location, building dimensions, and surrounding structures that could affect the analysis.
-Comply with NFPA 780 guidelines as a minimum.
+Comply with NFPA 780 Guidelines or Japan Industrial Standard (JIS) JIS A 4201and JIS C 60364-5-54.

-13.9.3 GROUNDING
+14.9.3 GROUNDING

-Determination of the grounding system should be calculated based off the Military Handbook MIL-HDBK-419A for Grounding, Bonding, and Shielding for Electronic Equipment and Facilities, and the NEC as a minimum.
+Determination of the grounding system should be calculated based off the Military Handbook MIL HDBK-419A for Grounding, Bonding, and Shielding for Electronic Equipment and Facilities, and the NEC as a minimum.
 Soil resistivity of the project site should be acquired either through the site survey report or historical data from a credible source.
 Spacing between ground rods should be at least double the length of the ground rod.
-Use copper for all grounding items, utilizing exothermically bonding by Cadweld or acceptable alternative for bonding.
+Use copper for all grounding items, utilizing exothermically welded bonding.
 Provide grounding test wells at the four farthest corners of the building as a minimum.
-Refer to ANSI\TIA-607 for Telecommunications Bonding and Grounding.
+Refer to ANSI_TIA-607 for Telecommunications Bonding and Grounding.

-13.9.4 LIGHTING
+14.9.4 LIGHTING